-In September 1944, the Library teamed up with the Montlake Community Club to open a small library to serve the area.
+In 1944, The Seattle Public Library teamed up with the Montlake Community Club to open a small library.

-The community club raised money and leased a former grocery store, while the Library provided a librarian and books.
-The Library assumed financial responsibility for the space in 1947.
+The community club raised money and leased a former grocery store.
+The Library provided a librarian and books.
+In 1947, the Library took over caring for the Montlake Branch.

-In 1979, the library moved into the adjacent space formerly occupied by a drug store.
-In 1991, the branch closed for 2 1/2 years while the building owner upgraded the structure, during which time a bookmobile served the neighborhood.
+In 1979, the branch moved to an adjacent former drug store space.
+In 1991, the branch closed for two and a half years while the building owner upgraded the structure.
+During that closure, a bookmobile served the neighborhood.

 Seattle artist Rebecca Cummins created "Skylight Aperture Sundial" for the new building.
 It has five circular openings in the ceiling covered by glass discs.
 They project a series of colorful spotlights that move through the library throughout the day, as the sun appears to move across the sky.
 Markings on the floor indicate the position of solar noon from the spring to autumn equinox.